Frechmatz/cl-synthesizer/README.md

     *   module-args Any additional arguments passed to add-module.

     The module instantiation function must return a property list with the following keys:

-    *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets exposed by the module.
+    *   :inputs A function with no arguments that returns a property list representing the input sockets and their corresponding setter functions that are exposed by the module.
+        Example: `:inputs (lambda() (list :input-1 (lambda(value) (setf input-1 value))))`
+        Modules are supposed to buffer this list as the inputs might be requested several times.
-    *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets exposed by the module.
+    *   :outputs A function with no arguments that returns a property list representing the output sockets and their corresponding getter functions that exposed by the module.
-    *   :update A function that is called with the values of the modules input sockets in order to update the state of the module (the state of its output sockets).
-All input parameters are passed as a single argument which consists of a property list or nil if the module does not expose any inputs.
-To avoid excessive consing this list is allocated during compilation of the rack and then used for all update calls of the module.
-    *   :get-output A function that is called in order to get the value of a specific output socket.
-The function is called with a keyword that identifies the output socket whose state is to be returned.
-The function must not modify the value of the given or any other output socket.
+        Example: `:outputs (lambda() (list :output-1 (lambda() output-1)))`
+        Modules are supposed to buffer this list as the outputs might be requested several times.
+    *   :update A function with no arguments that updates the outputs according to the previously set inputs.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.
     *   :get-state An optional function that can be used to expose internal states of the module, for example a VCO may expose its frequency.
 The function has one argument that consists of a keyword identifying the requested state, for example :frequency.

-    A module must not add or remove input/output sockets after it has been instantiated.

 *   &rest args Arbitrary additional arguments to be passed to the module instantiation function.
 These arguments typically consist of keyword parameters.

-Returns the added module.
+Returns the module.

 * * *